eldolar/web/README.md

 🤷‍♂️ Disclaimer

-We are 👨👨 💎 on Rails developers wining to learn a little more about other techs.
+We are 👨👨 💎 on Rails developers willing to learn a little more about other techs.

 Just for 🕺🎉 and in our weekends 🍻.
 We've been learning and developing: